aplaceof/FlowScope/README.md

 If you don't trust me, search the annual report of the company of  LexisNexis or RELX, one of the biggest company that have anti-money laundering business, and  their mainly business operators in Europe and North America, where the financial system is quite mature, and the governments pay more attentions to the anti-money laundering problem.  you can know how much you can earn when you doing anti-money laundering.

 ### third:  believe the truth
 Don't trust anyone who says anti-money laundering is a good choice, at least in China.
-They stressed repeatedly to instill in you  that  how brighter your feature is if you choose anit-money laundering,  which has never been supported by data, believing the real data you have seen on your own eyes.
+They stressed repeatedly to instill in you that how brighter your feature is if you choose anit-money laundering,  which has never been supported by data and never will, believing the real data you have seen on your own eyes.

 see this introduction  of RELX: at https://en.wikipedia.org/wiki/RELX .